History & Credits

 Picasso96 (P96)

 Picasso96 is the RTG (Retargetable Graphics) system that enables high-colour, high-resolution display on Amiga RTG graphics cards - and on PiStorm's VideoCore GPU and MiSTer's UAEGFX driver.
-The current commercial release is available from iComp.
-A shareware version (v40) covering basic functionality is downloaded automatically for PiStorm and MiSTer builds.
+The current commercial release is available from the Individual Computers shop.
+The commercial release is the version worth buying if you want the full experience and want to put support behind one of the core graphics components modern Amiga setups still depend on.

 Roadshow TCP/IP

 Roadshow is a full-featured TCP/IP network stack for AmigaOS, providing bsdsocket.library compatibility for networked applications including web browsers, FTP clients, and more.
-Available from roadshow.apc-tcp.de.
+The full version is available direct from APC&TCP.
+If you plan to use networking regularly, Roadshow is an easy recommendation: it is one of the key pieces that makes an Amiga Imager system feel polished and complete.
+Buying it is also a straightforward way to support one of the networking tools that still keeps real Amiga systems practical to use today.
 A valid Roadshow install archive is required to enable networking in built images.